Localized Faraday patterns under heterogeneous parametric excitation: Theoretical description of localized Faraday waves

-Notice that all the solutions derived from \eqref{Eq:PDNLSMod2}, including the fundamental mode \eqref{eq:Solution}, display localization, which is the key qualitative feature of localized Faraday waves.
-The theory also predicts an increase of the instability threshold $\gamma_{m}^{c}$ for every mode including the fundamental one, \emph{i.e.} $\gamma_{m}^{c}=\mu+\sqrt{\nu}\left(2m+1\right)/\sigma_{i}$.
-Furthermore, equation~\eqref{eq:Solution} shows that the width of the envelope $A_{0}$ scales as the square root of the injection-region width, which is a feature that can be tested on the experimental data in Fig.~\eqref{fig:04}.
+This means that all the solutions derived from \eqref{Eq:PDNLSMod2}, including the fundamental mode \eqref{eq:Solution}, display localization, which is the key qualitative feature of localized Faraday waves.

-To make quantitative comparisons, we need first to determine the dimensionless quantities of Eq.~\eqref{Eq:PPDNLS-1} in terms of experimental parameters.
+Equation~\eqref{eq:Solution} also shows that the width $\sigma_{w}$ of the envelope $A_{0}$ scales as the square root of the injection-region width $\sigma_{i}$, which agrees our experimental observation [see Fig.~\eqref{fig:04}].
+Indeed, to make quantitative comparisons, we first determine the dimensionless quantities of Eq.~\eqref{Eq:PPDNLS-1} in terms of experimental parameters.
 The formulas provided in \cite{Miles1984,Gordillo:2014jf} can be used to directly compute $\gamma_{i}$ and $\nu$.
-The formulas available in the literature for the damping coefficient $\mu$ however seem to be not appropriate for our experimental conditions.
-Hence we considered $\mu$ as an adjustable parameter, which we estimated by fitting \eqref{eq:Solution} on the experimental data of Fig.~\ref{fig:04}.
+The formulas available in the literature for the damping coefficient $\mu$ however seem to be not appropriate for our experimental conditions since in our setup an extra shear occurs on the fixed wall.
+Hence we considered $\mu$ as a phenomenological parameter, which we estimated by fitting \eqref{eq:Solution} on the experimental data of Fig.~\ref{fig:04}.
 To test the validity of our results we fitted a power law $\sigma_{w}=a\sigma_{i}^{p}$ and found $\left(a,p\right)=\left(2.27,0.480\right)$.
-The exponent $p$ is remarkably consistent with the predicted square-root dependence in \ref{eq:Solution}.
+The exponent $p$ is remarkably consistent with the predicted square-root dependence in \eqref{eq:Solution}.